• Contact us

 You must correct the amount that the income recipient has paid back in the a-melding for the month or months in which the error was made.
 Only if there is a change in employer’s national insurance contributions can you choose which month to make the change in.

-If you use a payroll system, check with your system supplier if you are not sure how to make corrections in your system.
+If you use a payroll system, please contact your system supplier if you are unsure how to correct reporting in your system.

 What we use the information for